Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

 \section{Safety Verification of Ground Robot Motion}

-We want to prove motion safety of a robot that avoids obstacles by dynamic window navigation.
-Starting from a simplified robot controller, we develop increasingly more realistic models, and discuss different safety notions. \emph{Static safety} describes a vehicle that never collides with stationary obstacles.
-Under \emph{passive safety}~\cite{Macek2009}, the vehicle is in a safe state if it is able to come to a full stop before making contact with an obstacle (\ie, the vehicle does not itself collide with obstacles, so if a collision occurs at all then while the vehicle was stopped).
-Passive safety, however, puts the burden of avoiding collisions mainly on other objects.
-We further want to prove the stronger \emph{passive friendly safety} \cite{Macek2009}: we want to guarantee that our robot will come to a full stop safely under all circumstances, but will also leave sufficient maneuvering room for moving obstacles to avoid a collision.\footnote{The robot ensures that there is enough room for the obstacle to stop before a collision occurs.
-If the obstacle decides not to, the obstacle is to blame and our robot is still considered safe.} Finally, we want to prove passive orientation safety, which accounts for the sensor coverage of the robot and its orientation to reduce the responsibility of the robot in structured spaces, such as on roads with lanes.
+We want to prove motion safety of a robot whose controller tries to avoid obstacles.
+Starting from a simplified robot controller, we develop increasingly more realistic models, and discuss different safety notions. \emph{Static safety} describes a vehicle that never collides with stationary obstacles. \emph{Passive safety}~\cite{Macek2009} considers a vehicle to be safe if no collisions happen while it moves (\ie, the vehicle does not itself collide with obstacles, so if a collision occurs at all then while the vehicle was stopped).
+The intuition is that if collisions happen while our robot is stopped, then it must be the moving obstacle's fault.
+Passive safety, however, puts some of the burden of avoiding collisions on other objects.
+We, thus, also prove the stronger \emph{passive friendly safety} \cite{Macek2009}, which guarantees that our robot will come to a stop safely under all circumstances and will leave sufficient maneuvering room for moving obstacles to avoid a collision.\footnote{The robot ensures that there is enough room for the obstacle to stop before a collision occurs.
+If the obstacle decides not to, then the obstacle is to blame and our robot is still considered safe.} Finally, we prove \emph{passive orientation safety}, which accounts for limited sensor coverage of the robot and its orientation to reduce the responsibility of the robot in structured spaces, such as on roads with lanes.

-\rref{tab:safetyoverview} gives an overview of the safety notions (both formally and informally) and the assumptions made about the robot and the obstacle in the models.
-We consider all four models and safety properties to show the differences between the assumed knowledge and the safety guarantees that can be made.
+\rref{tab:safetyoverview} gives an overview of the safety notions (both formally and informally) and the assumptions made about the robot and the obstacle in our models.
+We consider all four models and safety properties to show the differences between the required assumptions and the safety guarantees that can be made.
 The verification effort and complexity difference is quite instructive.
 Static safety provides a strong guarantee with a simple safety proof, because only the robot moves.
-Passive safety can be guaranteed by proving safety of all robot choices, whereas passive friendly safety additionally requires liveness proofs for the obstacle.
-In the following sections, we discuss models and verification of the dynamic window algorithm in detail.
+Passive safety can be guaranteed by proving safety of all robot choices, whereas passive friendly safety requires additional liveness proofs for the obstacle.
+In the following sections, we discuss models and verification of the collision avoidance algorithm in detail.